XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 - UAC2.0 VID/PID

-- Basic information CRC
+- Basic info CRC

 - XU316 waits for MCU response